wkrzywiec/wkrzywiec.github.io/content/posts/050_test-data.md

 }
 ```

-And a test can look like this, assuming that in the `IntegrationTest` class there is code responsible for spinning up the database using the Testcontainers (exemplary code can be found [here](https://github.com/wkrzywiec/farm-to-table/blob/master/services/delivery/src/test/groovy/io/wkrzywiec/fooddelivery/delivery/IntegrationTest.groovy)) so that we can skip the setup here:
+A test can take this form, assuming that within the IntegrationTest class, there is code responsible for launching the database using Testcontainers (exemplary code can be found [here](https://github.com/wkrzywiec/farm-to-table/blob/master/services/delivery/src/test/groovy/io/wkrzywiec/fooddelivery/delivery/IntegrationTest.groovy)).
+This allows us to skip the setup here:

 ```java
 import org.springframework.beans.factory.annotation.Autowired;